nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

 Performed Regression analysis using Linear Regression, Lasso Regression and Random Forest.
-  -**Multiple Linear Regression**- BaseLine for the model -**Lasso Regression**- As there was sparcity associated with categorical data, in my view these models match well -**Random Forest**- Again, with the sparcity associated with the data, this model was chosen
+  -**Multiple Linear Regression**- BaseLine for the model -**Lasso Regression**- As there was sparsity associated with categorical data, these models match well -**Random Forest**- Again, with the sparsity associated with the data, this model was chosen

  # Model Performance
  - **Random Forest**: MAE = 24.23
  - **Linear Regession**: MAE = 25.75

  # Productionization
  In this step, Flask API endpoint was built and hosted on a local webserver.
-The API endpoint takes a request with list of values from a job listing and returns an estimarted salary.
+The API endpoint takes a request with a list of values from a job listing and returns an estimated salary.

  # Conclusion
- A end-to-end machine learning project for predicting the Salary for Data Scientist Job was developed starting from collection of data, data cleaning, eda, model building, model deployment.
+ An end-to-end machine learning project for predicting the Salary for Data Scientist Job was developed starting from the collection of data, data cleaning, exploratory data analysis, model building, model deployment.